darbyjenks/ReadMeGenerator/README.md

  ## Questions

-     If you have any questions about the repo, open an issue or contact me directly at [darjohnson](darjohnson).
+     If you have any questions about the repo, open an issue or contact me directly at [darbyj1707@yahoo.com](darbyj1707@yahoo.com).
 You can find more of my work at [darbyjenks](https://github.com/darbyjenks/).